Ross and Cromarty Local Government

 how We Determined our 36 Communities

-The Ross and Cromarty Heritage Society is based on the 36 communities of Ross and Cromarty District council at the time the Highland Region was formed in 1975.
+With the formation of the Ross and Cromarty Heritage Society , it was decided to remain with the 36 communities of the Ross and Cromarty District council at the time the Highland Region was formed in 1975.

-This map shows the 36 communities of Ross and Cromarty District council in 1975 and have their heritage recorded on this website.
+The map illustrates the 36 communities of Ross and Cromarty District council in 1975.
+Accordingly these communities identify with the corresponding communities on this web site.

 Attribution: I. Fraser and S. Fraser (RCHS)